-A great wall dive where the top of the reef sits at 40 to 70 feet.
+On the North side near the airport, this is a great wall dive where the top of the reef sits at 40 to 70 feet.
 Potentially strong current on this dive makes it a dive for experienced divers, and may present challenges for underwater photographers.
 Common sightings include sharks, barracuda, eagle rays, Napoleon wrasse, dog-tooth tunas, rainbow runners, turtles, as well as lots of smaller tropical fish.
 This location is also home to many crinoids, lobsters and other invertebrates.

-A shear wall that often has fast currents.
+On the West side near remote Walung Village, a shear wall that often has fast currents.
 Resident schools of barracuda, large jacks and rainbow runners are often joined by spotted eagle rays, Napoleon wrasse, turtles and other large pelagic animals.
 The reef top here is just as magical as at the Coral Gardens.
 Look carefully under the coral heads, you may be rewarded with the sight of a very enormous, very shy star puffer.
 You may also see huge barracuda or Napoleon wrasse being groomed in cleaning stations.

 Also on the West side, Walung Coral Garden has the characteristic steep sloping walls.
 Over the edge of the wall you can spot sharks and the other large ocean-going creatures, but the magic on this dive is on the top of the reef at 40 - 60 feet.
 Marvelous collection of huge hard corals forming overhangs and tunnels, abundant life: tropicals, shrimps, octopi...
 Little to no current makes this a great dive for photos.
 A good dive for novice divers.